greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpconfig.html.md

 --skipvalidation
 :   Overrides the system validation checks of `gpconfig` and allows you to operate on any server configuration parameter, including hidden parameters and restricted parameters that cannot be changed by `gpconfig`.
 When used with the `-l` option \(list\), it shows the list of restricted parameters.

-    **Warning:** Use extreme caution when setting configuration parameters with this option.
+    > **Caution** Use extreme caution when setting configuration parameters with this option.

 --verbose
 :   Displays additional log information during `gpconfig` command execution.